Back to basics: Dictionary part 4, custom GetHashCode

 These are all requirements on which classes using hash codes can depend on.
 So if you want to use GetHashCode in your own code, then for example you don't have to handle exceptions, or worry about calling it many times slowing your application down, because every well-behaving .NET class should have a GetHashCode implementation which is fast, and does not throw.

-Even if we adhere to the above points, we can have a different set of problemshe biggest and most subtle problem that can arise when mutability comes into the picture.
+Even if we adhere to the above points, we can have a different set of problems when mutability comes into the picture.

 Then we process that object depending on the code, for instance we put it into a bucket of a hash map.